mongodb/docs/source/reference/collection-statistics.rst

 .. stats:: count

-   The number of objects or documents in this colection.
+   The number of objects or documents in this collection.

 .. stats:: size

    The size of the collection.
-This value is affected by the "``scale``" factor.
+The "``scale``" factor affects this value.

 .. stats:: avgObjSize

    The average size of an object in the collection.
-This value is affected by the "``scale``" factor.
+The "``scale``" factor affects this value.

 .. stats:: storageSize

    The total amount of storage size.
 This is equal to the total number of extents allocated by this collection.
-This value is affected by the "``scale``" factor and the :term:`padding factor`.
+The "``scale``" factor affects this value.

 .. stats:: numExtents